All Products

 Document Center

-Simple Log Service:Consume data using Logstash
+Simple Log Service:Consume data with Logstash

 Features

-• Distributed consumption: Configure multiple servers to consume data from a single logstore simultaneously.
+• Distributed consumption: Configure multiple servers to consume data from a single Logstore simultaneously.

 Procedure